bjoernricks/work-shop-wednesday/src/python/asyncio/step12/index.md

 the `Future` is done the callbacks are scheduled for the next step/tick in our `Loop`.

+But the actual waiting for some external *event* providing the result is not implemented directly in a `Future`.
+Instead the `Task` is extended.

 ````{tab} Source
 :new-set:
 ```{literalinclude} task.py